Assisi Diocesan Museum: Nicolò Alunno room

 This room has the polyptych of San Rufino (1462) by Foligno artist Nicolò di Liberatore (also known as l'Alunno).

 In the predella are scenes of the martyrdom of San Rufino, the patron of the city of Assisi, including the miraculous finding of his body and its transfer into the walls of the city.
 Also in this area are two predellas by Dono Doni (1563) as well as sacred vessels and liturgical vestments from the 17th through the 19th centuries.

 Crypt of San Rufino

 The Romanesque crypt of San Rufino (11th century) is divided into three naves with an apse and has vaulted arches supported by columns resting on arches.
 The symbols of the four evangelists are carved into the vaults and are dated to the middle of the 11th century.
-Inside the crypt is a Roman sacrophagus from the beginning of the third century depicting the myth of Selene and Endimone in which the body of San Rufino was originally placed.
+Inside the crypt is a Roman sarcophagus from the beginning of the third century depicting the myth of Selene and Endimone in which the body of San Rufino was originally placed.
 Also visible in the crypt is part of a Roman wall in opus quadratum, that was rediscovered underneath the cathedral.
 The crypt is one of the places that Francis of Assisi went to pray when preaching in the cathedral.